 Our Rushmere Country Park Review

-Rating – 5 / 5.
 It’s a lovely woodland walk, even Hubby says it’s his favourite.
 The little sculptures along the way add interest too.
 There’s a lot more to explore in the wider park as well.
 It’s quite easy to get around, even with a pushchair for the most part.